 ABOUT US

-The Interlochen Review is edited and produced every spring by students in Interlochen Arts Academy’s Literary Publications class.
+The Interlochen Review is edited and produced every spring by students in Interlochen Arts Academy’s Literary Publications class in collaboration with Visual Arts editors.
 It was established by Jack Driscoll in 1976 as a print journal, but since 2012 has been published exclusively online.

 To submit, please visit our Submittable.